-The designated Investigation Manager will report their findings, together with appropriate recommendations, to the Deputy/Pro Vice-Chancellor.
+The designated Investigation Manager will report their findings, together with appropriate recommendations, to the Director of Human Resources or, in circumstances where this is not deemed appropriate, to a Pro Vice-Chancellor or the Head of Internal Audit.

 Where a disclosure is made the person or persons against whom it is made will be told at as early a stage as is possible.
 The individual will be allowed to respond to the allegation.
 The individual making the disclosure will be informed if further action is to be taken if this practicable and appropriate, dependent upon maintenance of confidentially.